uanandu/Twitter-Clone/README.md

 You can find instructions for running the server application in `server/API_/DOCS.md`

 The cat silhouette logo is provided in `assets/logo.svg`
 ---

-## Twitter crash course

-If you're not familiar with Twitter, this section helps describe the app we're building a clone of.

-Twitter is a social network/"micro-blogging" platform.
-You must be registered to post, but tweets are public and can be seen by non-registered users.
-Every twitter user chooses a username, often called a "handle".
-Conventionally, the handle is prefixed with an "@" symbol (eg. `@misswhatever`).

-A "tweet" is a post, limited to 280 characters.
-Tweets can include media like photos or videos.
-Our clone will have limited media support.

-Every profile as a "feed".
-A feed is a series of tweets.
-A user's profile feed shows all of the tweets they've posted, plus all of the tweets they've shared.

-Users can follow each other.
-Unlike friends on facebook, following does not require mutual consent.

-Every user has a "home feed".
-The home feed is a list of tweets that have been posted by the people that you follow.
-If you follow 100 accounts, your home feed will be a stream of tweets from those 100 people, along with things that those 100 people choose to "retweet".

-A retweet is a way of sharing a tweet.
-If I follow `@koolkat`, and Kool Kat really likes Metallica, I may start seeing Metallica tweets in my home feed if Kool Kat retweets them.

----

 ## Functionality